irkgreen/beltprox/README.md

 change date to number

-fix backup export (need to reload page which removes link)

-fix confirm (doesnt delete listbox without refresh) - repeat solution elsewhere where page repload is used

-title row is set in two places
+title row for CSV is set in two places

 email not sent on desktop (check and use another method?)

 what if no data and upload clicked?

-user cannot change ID or name unless new???  re do new and save site